Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Appendix

 \subsection{Automatic Generation of Hypothesis Templates}

 To reduce human effort in our methods, we turn to LLMs, specifically GPT 3.5 \cite{gpt35}, to automatically generate hypothesis templates.
 Some datasets, such as BC5CDR, GAD, and BioRED Novel, feature two classes, making the template generation process relatively trivial.
-The benefits of this method are more significant for datasets such as ReTACRED, which feature 40 relation classes.
+The benefits of automating the generation of hypothesis templates are more significant for datasets such as ReTACRED, which feature 40 relation classes.

 We use the following prompt where the ellipsis is replaced with the list of natural language relation classes (e.g., relation classes with underscores removed and spaces inserted) used in each dataset: